Have you ever noticed that when people start a question with “what if?” it usually ends up being a negative question?

 - What if they love it?

-- What if the changes you make transform your life and business?
+- What if the changes you make transform your life, work and relationships?

 See the difference?